bookingagentapp/operating-system/flows/Flows.md

 ## Overview

 This section documents how data moves through the system and how users interact with features.
-Each flow connects multiple [[concepts/index|concepts]] and [[components/index|components]].
+Each flow connects multiple [[Concepts|concepts]] and [[Components|components]].

 ## User Flows